HelenFedorenko88/Slot-Machine/Slot-MachineADME.md

         }

-It's very simple to use.
-You can add it using a few code lines.
+It's easy to use.
+You can add it on your game using a few code lines.

-for example you can add it using following code.
+for example you can make a slot machine using following lines.

         var _slotMachine = new SlotMachine("Frame.png","FrameMask.png"); // create a slot machine. you can create more slot machines. var centerPos = cc.p(320, 200); // set position of slot machine.
         _slotMachine.setPosition(centerPos);
         _slotMachine.setScale(0.5); // set scale.
         this.addChild(_slotMachine, 1,1); // add slotmachine object to cc.layer
-        _slotMachine,spin(); // spin the reels in slot machine.
+        _slotMachine.spin(); // spin the reels in slot machine.

 ### Public Members